 For instance, if you want to edit any of the texts on the page, just click on a given piece of text.
 A new sidebar will appear where you’ll be able to do your modifications.

-For example, below, I clicked on the main block in the center (saying “Wyatt Collier”).
+For example, below, we clicked on the main block in the center (saying “Wyatt Collier”).
 A sidebar appeared letting me edit the name and also add a subtitle and description.

 Clicking on any of the other blocks on the homepage will have the same effect – letting you into an editing interface where you can change the contents of that given block.

-Here’s an example of me working on the “My Treatments” block.
-I can edit each piece of text individually and also work on the list of treatments.
+Here’s an example of us working on the “My Treatments” block.
+We can edit each piece of text individually and also work on the list of treatments.

 ⚠️ Note; the Wix ADI editor works with auto-save, so you don’t have to worry about losing your progress.

 But there’s more to customizing your design than just changing texts here and there: